Lautum Regularization for Semi-supervised Transfer Learning: Introduction

 \section{Introduction}

-Machine learning algorithms have lately come to the forefront of technological advancements, providing state-of-the-art results in a variety of fields \cite{Goodfellow16Deep}.
+\IEEEPARstart{M}{achine} learning algorithms have lately come to the forefront of technological advancements, providing state-of-the-art results in a variety of fields \cite{Goodfellow16Deep}.
 However, alongside their incredible performance, these methods suffer from sensitivity to data discrepancies - any inherent difference between the training data and the test data may result in a substantial decrease in performance.
 Moreover, to obtain good performance a large amount of labeled data is necessary for their training.
 Such a substantial amount of labeled data is often either very expensive or simply unobtainable.

-One popular approach to mitigate this issue is using "transfer learning", where training on a small labeled target dataset is improved by using information from another large labeled "source" dataset of a different problem.
-A common method for transfer learning uses the result of training on the source as initialization for the training on the target, thereby improving the performance on the latter \cite{Donahue_2014_Decaf}.
+One popular approach to mitigate this issue is using "transfer learning", where training on a small labeled "target" dataset is improved by using information from another large labeled "source" dataset of a different problem.
+A common method for transfer learning uses the result of training on the source as initialization for training on the target, thereby improving the performance on the latter \cite{Donahue_2014_Decaf}.

 Transfer learning has been the focus of much research attention along the years.
-Plenty of different approaches have been proposed to encourage a more effective transfer from a source dataset to a target dataset.
-Many of them aim at obtaining better system robustness to environment changes, so as to allow an algorithm to perform well even under some variations in the settings (e.g. changes in lighting conditions in computer vision tasks).
+Plenty of different approaches have been proposed to encourage a more effective transfer from a source dataset to a target dataset, many of them aim at obtaining better system robustness to environment changes, so as to allow an algorithm to perform well even under some variations in the settings (e.g. changes in lighting conditions in computer vision tasks).
 Sometimes this is achieved at the expense of diminishing the performance on the original task or data distribution.
 Other works take a more targeted approach and directly try to reduce algorithms' generalization error by decreasing the difference in their performance on specific source and target datasets \cite{Xuhong_2018_Explicit_TL}.
+In addition, it is often the case that the target dataset has a large number of samples, though only a few of those samples are labeled.
+In this scenario a semi-supervised learning approach could prove to be beneficial by making good use of the available unlabeled samples for training.